vnscriptkid/Javascript-Interview-Preparation/Angular/directives.md

-## Structural directives
+## Directives
-- Change the structure of html by adding or removing elements from dom
+* Structural directive: Change the structure of html by adding or removing elements from dom
+* Attribute: Change styles of html elements

 ## `*ngFor`